Leo-Nine: Commercial performance

 Leo-Nine debuted at number one on the Oricon Albums Chart on the chart issue dated October 20, 2020, selling 66,000 copies in its first week.
-The same week, LiSA also topped the Oricon Singles Chart with "Homura".
-By doing so, LiSA became the first female artist in 16 years and 6 months to simultaneously debut a song and an album in Japan since Hikaru Utada.
+The same week, Lisa also topped the Oricon Singles Chart with "Homura".
+By doing so, she became the first female artist in 16 years and 6 months to simultaneously debut a song and an album in Japan since Hikaru Utada.
 It reached number one on Billboard Japan's Daily Album Chart, pulling 41,451 copies in its first three days.
 It went on to chart at number one on the weekly Hot Albums chart, selling 66,165 copies in its opening week.
-With "Homura" simultaneously topping the Japan Hot 100, LiSA became the first act in history to have both a song and an album debut at number one on the chart.
+With "Homura" simultaneously topping the Japan Hot 100, Lisa became the first act in history to have both a song and an album debut at number one on the chart.
 Leo-Nine has been certified gold by the RIAJ, denoting 100,000 copies sent to Japanese retailers.